Boyd Lee Dunlop: Early life

 Dunlop was born in Winston-Salem, North Carolina.
 As a young child, music brought him to Buffalo, New York, and he lived and worked in Buffalo for the rest of his life.
 His family followed his aunt who had taken a job as a violinist with the Buffalo Philharmonic Orchestra.
 Dunlop found his first piano outside his house on the corner, discarded with only half the keys working.

 Dunlop gave his younger brother, Frankie Dunlop, his first drum lesson.
 Dunlop recalls, “We used the thin wood from the back of a chair as our sticks.”
 Younger brother Frankie went on to find fame as a drummer, playing with Thelonious Monk, Duke Ellington, Charles Mingus, Sonny Rollins, Big Jay McNeely, Lionel Hampton, and many other jazz greats, recording nearly one hundred sides during his career.

 Dunlop's trajectory followed a different course.
 Until 2011, he can be found only on one record, a blowsy rhythm and blues session from the late 1950s by Big Jay McNeely.
-For years Dunlop worked in Buffalo's steel mills and rail yards, yet his calling was the piano and he played in the clubs around Buffalo, including the Colored Musicians Club.
+For years Dunlop worked in Buffalo's steel mills and rail yards, yet his calling was the piano, and he played in the clubs around Buffalo, including the Colored Musicians Club, of which he had become a member in 1934.